UCL-ION-python-course-2025/guess-the-number/for_loops.md

 ## For Loops

-For the final 2 exercises, it'll help to know how to use `for` loops.

 Here's an example `for` loop.
 They're useful to run some code with many possible values.
 We'll dissect the different parts once we understand what it's useful for.